timolson/cointrader/README.md

 `MarketData` is the parent class of `Trade`, `Book`, `Tick`, and `Bar`, and it represents any information which is joined to a `Market`  In the future, for example, we could support news feeds by subclassing `MarketData`.
 See `RemoteEvent` for notes on event timings.

 ## `GeneralOrder`
-A `GeneralOrder` specifies an amount and a `Listing` but does not specify an `Exchange`.  `GeneralOrder`s are intended to be routed and cleared in a "best effort" attempt by an order execution algorithm.
+A `GeneralOrder` specifies a volume and a `Listing` but does not specify an `Exchange`.  `GeneralOrder`s are intended to be routed and cleared in a "best effort" attempt by an order execution algorithm.
 See `SpecificOrder`

 ## `Owner`
 A simple way to identify the holders of internal funds.  `Owner`s are members or clients of this organization.
 Each `Owner` has a deposit `Fund`, and the `Owner` may transfer positions from their deposit `Fund` to other `Funds`, receiving in exchange a `Stake`s in other `Fund`.
 This is how `Owner`s may participate in various `Fund`s managed by `Strategy`s